-CARP, or the Comprehensive Agrarian Reform Program, is the redistribution of public and private agricultural lands to farmers and farmworkers who are landless, irrespective of tenurial arrangement.
+CARP, or the Comprehensive Agrarian Reform Program, is the redistribution of public and private agricultural lands to farmers and farm workers who are landless, irrespective of tenurial arrangement.
 CARP’s vision is to have equitable land ownership with empowered agrarian reform beneficiaries who can effectively manage their economic and social development to have a better quality of life.

 The legal basis for CARP is the Republic Act No. 6657 otherwise known as the Comprehensive Agrarian Reform Law (CARL) signed by President Corazon C. Aquino on June 10, 1988.
-It is an act which aims to promote social justice and industrialization, providing the mechanism for its implementation, and for other purposes.
+It is an act that aims to promote social justice and industrialization, providing the mechanism for its implementation, and for other purposes.

 The New Dar Secretary will surely do a good job given his impressive educational and work background.